-In Europe there are approximately 740 million people, most of whom experience an episode of severe pain at some point in their life.
+In Europe1 there are approximately 740 million people, most of whom experience an episode of severe pain at some point in their life.
 For approximately 20 percent, that pain persists for longer than three months and will be chronic pain.
 Therefore, at present, 150 million people are experiencing chronic pain across Europe, approximately equal to the population of France and Germany combined.
 Chronic pain is more prevalent in woman than in men, with some estimates suggesting that women are twice as likely to experience chronic pain as men.

-In 2018, the 'Societal Impact of Pain' (SIP) platform, a multi-stakeholder partnership led by the European Pain Federation EFIC and Pain Alliance Europe (PAE), published its Framing Paper which includes recommendations
+In 2018, the 'Societal Impact of Pain' (SIP) platform, a multi-stakeholder partnership led by the European Pain Federation EFIC and Pain Alliance Europe (PAE), published its Framing Paper which includes recommendations for action and collaboration by the European Commission, Member States, and civil society to reduce the societal impact of pain.
+These recommendations form the overarching and guiding principles for SIP, and are divided into four categories: health indicators, research, employment, and education.

-&lt;sup>1 Note: data taken from 37 countries, absent in Andorra, Armenia, Azerbaijan, Belarus, Georgia, Iceland, Liechtenstein, Luxembourg, Malta, Monaco, and the Vatican City.
+1 Note: data taken from 37 countries, absent in Andorra, Armenia, Azerbaijan, Belarus, Georgia, Iceland, Liechtenstein, Luxembourg, Malta, Monaco, and the Vatican City.